-All payments for tuition must be received by the Bursar's Office by the tuition payment due date specified on the eBill each semester.
+All payments for tuition must be received by the Bursar's Office by the tuition payment due date specified on the eBill each semester, or payment is due at the time of registration if registering late.
 Payments received after that due date are considered late and are subject to late charges.
 Payments that are returned by a bank are considered late as well.
 If your registration has changed after the eBill has been sent, you may not be sent a new eBill prior to the tuition payment deadline.
 Check Banner Self Service for the most current account balance.
 To avoid a late payment fee, you must pay the full tuition amount for your anticipated enrollment by the due date.
 Any enrollment after the initial due date is due upon registration.

 Returned Payment Policy & Fees

 All returned payments will be assessed a fee.
 After three returned payments (ACH/Check) the student will be required to remit payment via Bank/Tellers check.